Defining Design Requirements Using the Constraint Manager in Altium Designer

 Cross-Probing

 The Constraint Manager includes a cross-probe feature that will show the associated objects by visually highlighting them in the corresponding document.
-To cross probe to any object, right-click on its entry, then choose the Cross Probe option from the context menu or select Cross Probe from a custom rule's menu.
+To cross probe to any object, right-click on its entry, then choose the Cross Probe option from the context menu or select Cross Probe from an advanced rule's menu.

 Javascript ID: CM_CrossProbe_AD24_1